Most Innovative Campaign

 What insights were used to drive this change?
-State at least one way your campaign showed alignment to the FIA Code.
+Illustrate at least one way your campaign showed alignment to the FIA Code.

 Demonstration of innovation - 20%

 How was the innovation applied?
 How does it differ from the old way of working?
-Was new technology used to drive this change?
-Did you collaborate with external organisations?
+What was the new approach or new way of doing something to drive this change?
+Was there any collaboration involved either internally or with external organisations?